eficode-academy/rf-katas/exercises/07-test_template.md

 Now run `robot robot/invalid_login.robot` command to verify that changes are done correctly.

 Now let's create 4 more test cases.
-Just add new line `<name of the test case> 4 spaces <username> 4 spaces <password>` and voilá.
+Just add new line `<name of the test case> 4 spaces <username> 4 spaces <password>` and voilà.
 We've now a new test case.

 Once you've implemented all 5 test cases run:

-- Windows: double click the `07-test_template.cmd`
+- Windows: double-click the `07-test_template.cmd`
 - Linux/macOS: run `./exercises/verify/07-test_template.sh`

 If you see `Ready to proceed!` then you're done for the exercise.
-Otherwise check the output and fix, rerun.
+Otherwise, check the output and fix, rerun.